 John (Max) MacDermott Award

-Nominations are now called for the ‘John (Max) MacDermott Award’ for 2016, presented in recognition of members’ outstanding contributions to their union.
+Nominations are now called for the ‘John (Max) MacDermott Award’, presented in recognition of members’ outstanding contributions to their union.

 This award has been extended to enable members to recognise both the outstanding efforts of individual activists and the efforts of school chapters, chapter executives or chapter networks.